cauveryvenkataraman/KeerthiBommi9-/README.md

   please make sure you have the necessary libraries installed, like scikit-learn, pandas and matplotlib.

   # STEPS TO RUN THE PROJECT
-we using the vs code for run the program import the libraries for numpy,pandas, matplotlib,and sklearn in lib. load the libraries dataset data preprocessing for the chatlib next split the data into training and training sets create the model to user make the prediction to test model evaluate the model visualize the confusion matrix and then get output showed output
+1.we using the vs code for run the program.
+2.import the libraries for numpy,pandas,tensorflow,keras and sklearn in lib.
+3. load the datasets.
+4.dataprocessing for the dataset.
+5.define the model.
+6.compile the module.
+7.train the model.
+8.test the model.
+9.make predictions.
+10.visualizes the result.
+11.get the output.

+   # ACKNOWLEDGEMENT

+   special thanks to the open-source community for developing and maintaining the deep learning frameworks and chatbot deployment processing libraries used in this project.